 - Browse to Analysis Tools > Proximity.

 A toolbox may contain built-in tools , script tools , or model tools .
 It may also contain toolsets , which are smaller containers of tools.
 See Geoprocessing vocabulary to learn more about tool types.

 The Proximity toolset contains tools for analyzing distances between and around features.

 The Buffer tool opens in the Geoprocessing pane.
 Some of its parameters are blank; others have default values.
 Required parameters are marked with a red asterisk.

 A ScreenTip describes and illustrates the tool.
 The Buffer tool creates distance zones around features.
 Buffers are typically used to find features in one layer near features in another layer.
 In this case, you will look for Nassella tussock near campgrounds.

 Now you'll set the parameters and run the tool.

-- On the Buffer tool, click the Input Features drop-down list and click Commercial Campgrounds.
+- On the Buffer tool, click the Input Features drop-down arrow and click Commercial Campgrounds.